 - Bent, E. M., & Singa, K. (2008).
 Modal Choices and Spending Patterns of Travelers to Downtown San Francisco: Impacts of Congestion Pricing on Retail Trade.
 San Francisco.

 - EEA.
 (2018).
-Electric vehicles from life cycle and circular economy perspective.
+Electric vehicles from a life cycle and circular economy perspective.
 European Environment Agency.

 - European Commission.
 (2015).
 Cleaner air for all.
 Retrieved from European Commission: http://ec.europa.eu/environment/air/cleaner_air/